T2004-la/cli-task-workout-tracker/README.md

 Bash
 pytest test_project.py
 🎓 Verified Certificate & Final Project
-Developed by Tara Latifi as the capstone final project for CS50P: CS50's Introduction to Programming with Python (Harvard University).
+Developed by Tara Latifi as the capstone final project for CS50P: CS50's Introduction to Programming with Python (Harvard University).capstone final project for CS50P: CS50's Introduction to Programming with Python (Harvard University).